microsoft/react-native-windows/vnext/docs/NativeModulesSetup.md

 If you're planning on writing your native module in C++, you'll want to choose `Windows Runtime Component (C++/WinRT)`.
 Note, if you don't see that project type, make sure you installed the *C++/WinRT Visual Studio Extension* linked to above under [Development Environment](#development-environment).

 1. Set the `Project Name` to `MyLibrary`.
-1. Set the `Location` to the native module directory of the you created earlier.
+1. Set the `Location` to the native module directory you created earlier.
 1. Set the `Solution Name` to `MyLibrary`.
 1. Click `Create`.